 Mandatory fortification is when food manufacturers are required to add certain vitamins or minerals to a specified food or foods.
-These are added in response to a significant public health need, e.g. in Australia only, manufacturers must add vitamin D to edible oil spreads (e.g. margarine); and thiamin and folic acid to wheat flour used for making bread.
+These are added in response to a significant public health need, e.g. manufacturers must add folic acid to wheat flour used for making bread and, in Australia only, they must add vitamin D to edible oil spreads (e.g. margarine); and thiamin to wheat flour used for making bread.

 Mandatory fortification standards

 Standard 2.1.1 - Cereals and Cereal Products requires the addition of thiamin (Australia only) and folic acid to wheat flour for making bread and the replacement of salt with iodised salt in bread.

 Standard 2.4.2 - Edible Oil Spreads requires the addition of vitamin D to margarines and spreads (Australia only).

 Voluntary fortification allows food manufacturers to choose what vitamins and minerals they add to food, as long as there are permissions in the Code.
 For example breakfast cereals are allowed to be fortified with a range of vitamins and minerals.
 The amounts that can be added are also regulated.

 Most vitamin and mineral permissions can be found in Standard 1.3.2 – Vitamins and Minerals but other standards also permit vitamin and mineral addition.

 Standard 2.6.2 –Non-Alcoholic Beverages and Brewed Soft Drinks permits manufacturers to add fluoride to bottled water.